Douglas Edward Cayley

-Major General Douglas Edward Cayley, CB, CMG (15 July 1870 – 19 December 1951) was a British Army officer of the First World War who played an important part in the evacuation of soldiers from Gallipoli.
+Major-General Douglas Edward Cayley, CB, CMG (15 July 1870 – 19 December 1951) was a British Army officer of the First World War who played an important part in the evacuation of soldiers from Gallipoli.

 Family

 Douglas Edward Cayley was a son of Henry Cayley, who served as a medical officer in the British army in India.
 Among his siblings were Major General Sir Walter de Sausmarez Cayley (1863–1952) and Rear Admiral Henry Priaulx Cayley (1877–1942).

 His son Richard Douglas Cayley (1907–1943) was a distinguished submarine officer during the Second World War.

 Personal life

 Douglas Edward Cayley was born in India, where his father was serving, on 15 July 1870.
 He was educated at Clifton College and the Royal Military College, Sandhurst.

 In 1906 he married Jessie Eyre Duff Gibbon, daughter of Sir William Duff Gibbon, a tea planter in Ceylon.

 Military career

 Cayley enlisted in the Worcestershire Regiment as a second lieutenant on 1 March 1890.
 He was promoted to lieutenant on 20 February 1892, and to captain on 24 June 1899.
-He served in the 1st battalion, which left for South Africa on board the Braemar Castle in March 1900 to serve in the Second Boer War.
+He served in the 1st Battalion of his regiment, which left for South Africa on board the Braemar Castle in March 1900 to serve in the Second Boer War.
 The battalion was based at Ladybrand.
 Following the end of this war, he left South Africa on the SS Kildonan Castle, which arrived at Southampton in October 1902.
 For his service he received the Queen's medal with three clasps and the King's medal with two clasps.

-In 1904 he was promoted to major, and in 1914 to lieutenant colonel commanding the 4th Battalion Worcestershire Regiment.
-He was one of the few officers who served throughout the Gallipoli Campaign.
-In July 1916 he was in command of the 88th Infantry Brigade when the Battle of the Somme commenced.
-The following year he was gassed during fighting near Monchy-le-Preux.
-He was gassed again in the Battle of Passchendaele.
-In March 1918 he was given command of the 29th Infantry Division with the rank of major general.
-That year he was made a Companion of the Order of the Bath.
-For his army service during the First World War he was awarded the Order of the White Eagle of Serbia (3rd class with swords), the Croix de Guerre of France and Belgium and the Order of the Crown of Belgium.
+In 1904 he was promoted to major, and in 1914, the year the First World War began, to lieutenant colonel, when he was commanding the 4th Battalion, Worcestershire Regiment.
+He was one of the few officers who served throughout the Gallipoli campaign.
+In June, as the campaign was being fought, he was promoted to the temporary rank of brigadier general and assumed command of the 29th Division's 88th Infantry Brigade.
+In July 1916 he led his brigade as the Battle of the Somme commenced and was promoted in January 1917 to brevet colonel, "for distinguished service in the field".
+Later that year he was gassed during fighting near Monchy-le-Preux in April.
+He was gassed again in the Battle of Passchendaele later in the year.
+After recovering he took command of the 110th Brigade in the New Army 21st Division in January 1918 but in March, the same month in which he was promoted to substantive colonel, he was given command of the 29th Division with the temporary rank of major general.

+In 1919 he was made a Companion of the Order of the Bath.

+For his army service during the war he was awarded the Order of the White Eagle of Serbia (3rd class with swords), the Croix de Guerre of France and Belgium and the Order of the Crown of Belgium.